 The whole experience was good.
 Whatever bad things that happened didn’t matter.
 We never worried about them.
 We were having entirely way too much fun living out what we wanted to do.

-In your own words how would you describe the music of Sanctum to someone that has never heard of it?
+In your own words how would you describe the music of Sanctum to someone who has never heard of it?

 I was asked that along time ago and my answer was this: Propaganda perpetrated by the man to suppress the establishment.
 I had no real answer for that question. listen to it and come up with what you think it is.
 Decide for yourself if there is something there for you.
 Put it in whatever category you want.
 If there’s anything someone can take from it then I have done what I set out to do.
 We as a band have done what we set out to do.

-I guess that you know how rare the “Believers” first pressing has became through the years.
+I guess that you know how rare the first pressing of “Believers” has became throughout the years.
 Just like a real treasure -indeed the music is real gold-.
-I guess that a possible explanation for this is that you probably sold copies of the Mini CD just locally and you have not managed to spread it overseas, am I right into this?
+I guess that a possible explanation for this is that you probably sold copies of the Mini CD just locally and you have not managed to spread it overseas, am I right about this?

 We sold to who ever wanted it.
 I still have no clue as to how it got over seas and I’m not going to question it.
 I am humbled by all of it.
 Once again people who enjoy music are responsible for that and I am thankful they have taken the time to listen.